sigscalr/test-1/CONTRIBUTING.md

 our project that we need help with including:

 * Problems found during setting up a new developer environment
-* Gaps in our Quickstart Guide or documentation
+* Gaps in our documentation
-* Bugs in our automation scripts

 If anything doesn't make sense, or doesn't work when you run it, please open a bug report and let us know!